google/gnostic/OpenAPIv2/README.md

 This directory contains a Protocol Buffer-language model and related code for supporting OpenAPI v2.

-Everything here is automatically generated.

 Gnostic applications and plugins can use OpenAPIv2.proto to generate Protocol Buffer support code for their preferred languages.

 OpenAPIv2.go is used by Gnostic to read JSON and YAML OpenAPI descriptions into the Protocol Buffer-based datastructures